Dhruv-develop/urban-transport-sql-analysis/README.md

 📊 Business Insights

-The project helps answer several real-world questions such as:
+The project helps answer important questions such as:

 Which routes generate the most revenue